-The VQE Client (VQE-C) software runs on customer premises equipment (CPE), such as a set-top box.
-VQE Client supports Unicast Retransmission, FEC, Rapid Channel Change, and video-quality statistics by providing the following:
+The VQE-C software runs on customer premises equipment (CPE), such as a STB.
+The VQE-C supports Unicast Retransmission, FEC, RCC, and video-quality statistics by providing the following:

-- CPE interface to VQE-S for Unicast Retransmission and Rapid Channel Change - FEC functionality to receive and decode FEC packets for error repair - RTP packet reordering - RTP data plane jitter buffer and de-jittering - IPTV Packet Loss Monitoring
+- CPE interface to the VQE-S for Unicast Retransmission and RCC - FEC functionality to receive and decode FEC packets for error repair - RTP packet reordering - RTP data plane jitter buffer and de-jittering - IPTV Packet Loss Monitoring

-For Unicast Retransmission, if an error in video transmission occurs, the VQE-C software detects the packet loss and requests a retransmission while holding the video sequence in queue.
-VQE Server automatically repairs the error by transmitting the missing packet, which is resequenced by the set-top box without interruption.
+For Unicast Retransmission, if an error in video transmission occurs, the VQE-C software detects the packet loss and requests a retransmission by sending a RTCP NACK compound packet to the VQE-S while holding the video sequence in queue.
+The VQE-S automatically repairs the error by transmitting the missing packet, which is resequenced by the STB without interruption.
 The entire error-repair cycle is imperceptible to the viewer.
+The RTCP NACK compound packet consists of an RR (Receiver Report) message, an SDES (source description) message, a PUBPORTS (publish ports) message, if applicable, and a generic RTP feedback (RTPFB) NACK message.
+Starting with Cisco VQE Release 3.5.5, the RR packets may be omitted to reduce the bandwidth utilized by the RTCP NACK compound packets on the access link.

-For Rapid Channel Change, when a subscriber selects a new channel, VQE-C sends to the VQE Server a special RTCP packet requesting a unicast burst of the IPTV packets for the new channel.
+For RCC, when a subscriber selects a new channel, the VQE-C sends to the VQE-S a special RTCP packet requesting a unicast burst of the IPTV packets for the new channel.
 As soon as the unicast IPTV packets arrive, the VQE-C software is responsible for sending the packets to the decoder.
-When the multicast IPTV packets for the new channel begin to arrive, VQE-C manages the seamless transition between unicast packets from VQE Server and multicast packets from the headend encoder.
+When the multicast IPTV packets for the new channel begin to arrive, the VQE-C manages the seamless transition between unicast packets from the VQE-S and multicast packets from the headend encoder.

-VQE Clients can get channel configuration information and per-client network configuration from a VQE Client Configuration Delivery Server (VCDS) or from a centralized network management/configuration server that supports the DESCRIBE request of the RTSP protocol.
-For information on the interactions between a VQE Client and a VQE Client Configuration Delivery Server, see the "VQE Client Configuration Delivery Server" section on page 1-17.
+The VQE-Cs can get channel configuration information and per-client network configuration from a VCDS or from a centralized network management/configuration server that supports the DESCRIBE request of the RTSP protocol.
+For information on the interactions between a VQE-C and a VCDS, see the "VCDS" section on page 17 section.

-Each VQE Client can communicate client-specific information to a VQE Server so that some VQE-S services can be optimized for the particular client.
+Each VQE-C can communicate client-specific information to a VQE-S so that some VQE-S services can be optimized for the particular client.
 Two examples of this capability are as follows:

-- Maximum Receive Bandwidth-Each VQE Client can communicate a maximum receive bandwidth on the set-top box to the VQE-S so that VQE-S can precisely set the excess bandwidth available for Unicast Retransmission and Rapid Channel Change.
-This information is specified with VQE-C system parameters and is used to determine the rate at which VQE-S sends packets to this VQE Client. - Decoder Buffer Burst Shaping-Each VQE Client can communicate the size of the set-top box decoder hardware buffer using the VQE-C system parameter max_fastfill.
-This size is used for Rapid Channel Change and allows a set-top box with limited memory to perform RCC.
-Using the buffer size provided by VQE-C, VQE Server modifies the shape of the RCC burst to take advantage of fast decoder fill capabilities.
+- Maximum Receive Bandwidth-Each VQE-C can communicate a maximum receive bandwidth on the STB to the VQE-S so that VQE-S can precisely set the excess bandwidth available for Unicast Retransmission and RCC.
+This information is specified with VQE-C system parameters and is used to determine the rate at which VQE-S sends packets to this VQE-C. - Decoder Buffer Burst Shaping-Each VQE-C can communicate the size of the STB decoder hardware buffer using the VQE-C system parameter max_fastfill.
+This size is used for RCC and allows a STB with limited memory to perform RCC.
+Using the buffer size provided by the VQE-C, the VQE-S modifies the shape of the RCC burst to take advantage of fast decoder fill capabilities.

-VQE Client supports setting Differentiated Services Code Point (DSCP) values on IPTV-related packets it sends so that specific levels of service can be assigned to packets.
+The VQE-C supports setting Differentiated Services Code Point (DSCP) values on IPTV-related packets it sends so that specific levels of service can be assigned to packets.
 DSCP values can be configured with the rtcp_dscp_value parameter in the VQE-C system configuration file.
 The setting of rtcp_dscp_value applies to both the RTCP messages and the STUN messages.
-For information on VQE-C system parameters, see the Cisco CDA Visual Quality Experience Client System Configuration Guide.
+For information on VQE-C system parameters, see Cisco CDA Visual Quality Experience Client System Configuration Guide.